-480x480.webp)

 But if the rewards are in a program operated by the credit card issuer, then your rewards could disappear soon after your account is closed.

-For example, you will immediately lose your American Express Membership Rewards points when you close your account, unless you have another account open that participates in the program.
-However, if you have another American Express card, then you’ll have a 30 day grace period to redeem your rewards.
-Needless to say, you should always plan on redeeming your rewards while they are still valid.
+For example, if you have a card that earns American Express Membership Rewards points when you close your account you’ll likely lose those rewards unless you have another account open that participates in the program.
+However, if you have another eligible American Express card, then you’ll have a 30-day grace period to redeem your rewards.

 When you close your small business credit card, you have several options to address your account balance.
 First, you can simply pay it off.
 If you have been avoiding interest charges by paying your balance in full, and you pay off your remaining balance, then you will have nothing additional to worry about.